compsci-adl/website/CONTRIBUTING.md

 ### PR Feedback
 The maintainers and community members will provide feedback on your change.
 Community feedback is highly valued.
 When giving feedback, please be clear and concise.

+## License
+By contributing your code to the [compsci-adl/website](https://github.com/compsci-adl/website) repository, you agree to license  your contribution under the MIT License.